 “Blagoevgrad are 100% not ready to recycle now, we need to change their attitude first” says the mayor.

 A lot of people are still using the illegal garbage dump, according to Pandurska.
 This might be because it is just the easiest option.

-Kambitov says “I want to make it more costly for those who throw more waste, and less for those who don’t, but this we will think more about when the mentality for separating waste is there”.
+Kambitov says “I want to make it more costly for those who throw more waste, and less for those who don’t, but this we will think more about when we have created an attitude for separating waste”.

 “There in tons of waste in the landfill outside Blagoevgrad, all we can do is to flatten it out, and let nature do the rest”, says Pandurska

 Romani people are collecting bottles, and other waste they can earn money from, in the landfill.

 There is no illigal or harmfull waste here, said on of the Romani people at the landfill.

 The containers to separate waste in Blagoevgrad have been in the municipality five years now.
 And still the people of Blagoevgrad, according to the mayor are still not ready to make the green shift.
 Are they just giving the recycling job to gypsies?
 Or are they bound by the power to make easy choices just like the rest of us?

 All quotes are transcribed and recorded from a translator.
 Because of this words and meaning might differ from the original quote.

 Originally published at medium.com on September 27, 2017.